 What is Fatty Liver?

-The liver plays an essential role in the digestive system, with its main functions being detoxification, synthesising proteins and digestion.
-It also helps with metabolism, filtration and storing nutrients.
+The liver plays an essential role in the digestive system.
+Its main functions are detoxification, protein synthesis, and digestion.
+The liver also helps with metabolism, blood filtration, and storing nutrients.

 A fatty liver often presents with no symptoms until the condition progresses to hepatitis (liver inflammation) or cirrhosis (scarring) of the liver.
 In more severe cases, this can lead to liver failure — both of which are life-threatening conditions.